Pilot of unresponsive private jet that crashed and killed 4 was seen slumped over, source says - KESQ

 Near the rugged scene Monday, National Transportation Safety Board investigator in charge Adam Gerhardt told reporters the agency’s probe will ask: “When exactly did the pilot become unresponsive?
 And why did the airplane fly the flight track that it did fly?”

-The Cessna left a “crater” in the ground, no survivors and few clues as to why it went down, officials said Monday.
+The Cessna left a “crater” in the ground and few clues as to why it went down, officials said Monday.

 Four first responders, who spoke on the condition they were not identified, described a grisly scene at the crash site.